johnny123214133/IntervalAssessment/README.md

 - Support ticket creation endpoint

 ## 🔧 API Endpoints

-- `GET /api/health` - Health check
-- `GET /api/support` - Get support information
-- `POST /api/support/ticket` - Create support ticket
+- (not yet implemented)

 ## 🎯 Technologies Used

 ### Frontend
 - React 18 with TypeScript
 - Vite for fast development
-- Tailwind CSS for styling
+- Bootstrap for layout and styling
 - Lucide React for icons
 - Inter font for typography

 ### Backend
+- (Not yet implememnted)
 - Node.js with Express
 - CORS for cross-origin requests
 - Helmet for security